How to prevent Election Day regret

 Links below lead to respected organizations that will give you the support you need to get involved.
 Thanks to Ali King, President and co-founder of NWGSD, for pulling together the original version of this list.

 Make phone calls.

-This is how elections are won.
-Find your local Indivisible group for info about phone banking opportunities.
+This is how elections are won, and you can do it from home.
+Sign up for a virtual phone bank, or find your local Indivisible group for info about phone banking opportunities in your town.

 Knock on doors (also known as canvassing).

 One-on-one conversations change hearts and minds.
 NO EXCUSES.
-Find your local Indivisible group for info about canvassing opportunities.
+Search for an event on Swing Left, or find your local Indivisible group for info about canvassing opportunities.

 Instead of going out to dinner or to a movie, donate the money you would have spent to a candidate’s campaign.
 (Swing Left’s District Fund divides donations equally among Democratic House candidates who need it most.)

 Write letters to the editor of your local paper.

 The voices of regular citizens carry real weight, especially in local channels.
 Letters to the editor can be brief but powerful…and influential.